quicwg/base-drafts/draft-ietf-quic-transport.md

 Client:

-: The endpoint initiating a QUIC connection.
+: The endpoint that initiates a QUIC connection.

 Server:

-: The endpoint accepting an incoming QUIC connection.
+: The endpoint that accepts a QUIC connection.

 Address: